exwm/yt_clipper/readme.md

 - `--target-vmaf-low`: override the low-percentile threshold (default scales with the chosen percentile: `p1=91, p5=93, p10=95, p15=96, p20=96.5, p25=97`).
 - `--target-vmaf-low-percentile`: choose which percentile to enforce as the worst-case-frame target (`1`, `5`, `10`, `15`, `20`, or `25`; default `5`).
 All six are computed and reported regardless.
 - `--sample-guided-encode-alg`: `curve-fit` (default) probes a few CRFs and fits curves to pick a knee. `legacy-bisection` is the older strict-pass/fail flow, kept for rollback.

+## Preview Format Generation

+`--preview-format` generates a downscaled animated preview sibling file next to each output webm (and next to any merged outputs).
+Useful for embedding in chat, browser thumbnails, or quick sharing without re-decoding the final webm.
+Default is `none` (no preview generated); neither supported format carries audio.

+Not to be confused with `--preview` (`-p`), which is a separate markup-iteration mode that skips clip generation entirely and prompts for individual marker pairs to preview interactively.

+Two formats are supported:

+- **`avif`**: animated AVIF at reduced resolution.
+Smallest files for a given quality.
+Requires ffmpeg `>= 6.1` for the AVIF muxer (libsvtav1 has shipped since ffmpeg 4.4).
+- **`webp`**: animated WebP.
+Broader browser support (older Safari, webmail, Firefox `< 113`) at a small file-size penalty vs. AVIF.
+Uses libwebp method-6 (max effort) to narrow the gap; expect ~2-3x the encode time of AVIF per preview.

+**Sizing:**

+- `--preview-max-dim` overrides the longest-edge target in pixels (aspect ratio preserved).
+Default `0` = auto, picked from source resolution: 4K→720, 1440p→640, 1080p→540, 720p→480, 480p→360, smaller-than-480p matches source.

+**Quality:**

+- `--preview-quality` overrides the auto-picked quality.
+AVIF uses the SVT-AV1 CRF scale (`0-63`, lower = better; auto-picks in the `28-45` band).
+WebP uses the libwebp quality scale (`0-100`, higher = better; auto-picks in the `60-80` band).
+The two scales run in opposite directions; supply a value on the selected format's scale.
+- Auto-picked quality scales with downsample ratio, source bitrate, source CRF (when known), and preview long edge.

+**Encoder preset (AVIF only):**

+- `--preview-preset` controls the SVT-AV1 preset for AVIF previews (`0` = slowest/best quality, `13` = fastest).
+Default `8`.
+Has no effect on WebP (libwebp uses method-6 unconditionally).

 ## Tips and Settings